MAbuTalha/Real-vs-Parody-Tweet-Classification/README.md

 # Real-vs-Parody-Tweet-Classification
 Uploaded dataset have tweet_raw column and Label column.

-For dataset contact us at talharamzan.tr@gmail.com
+For detailed / full dataset contact us at talharamzan.tr@gmail.com

 Summary Article at